-- Residents reporting zero income will have their circumstances examined every 90 days until they have stable income.
-Monetary or non-monetary contributions from persons not residing in the dwelling unit for any purpose other than the payment or reimbursement of medical expenses will be considered income. - 8.
+- HHA will not conduct an Interim Redetermination - 4.
+Complete verification of the circumstances applicable to rent adjustments must be documented and approved by HHA. - 5.
+HHA will process interim decreases in rent as follows: - a.
+When a decrease in income is reported, and HHA verifies that the decrease will last less than 30 days, an interim adjustment will not be processed. - b.
+Residents reporting decreases in income that are expected to last more than 30 days will have an interim adjustment processed. - 6.
+Residents reporting zero income will have their circumstances examined every 90 days until they have stable income.
+Monetary or non-monetary contributions from persons not residing in the dwelling unit for any purpose other than the payment or reimbursement of medical expenses will be considered income. - 7.
 If residents experience a decrease in income from public assistance because their grant is cut for one of the two following reasons, their rent will not be reduced: - a.
 The Texas Department of Human Services (TDHS) has reduced the grant because of welfare fraud; or - b.
 TDHS has reduced the grant because the household failed to comply with economic self-sufficiency requirements. - 9.
 If a resident challenges the TDHS's reduction of their grant, an interim reduction in rent will be processed until the matter is settled by the TDHS. - 10.
 If the TDHS upholds the grant reduction, the resident will owe a retroactive rent on the interim rent reduction granted. - 11.
 If the TDHS overturns the grant reduction, no retroactive balance is owed.